 Exams: can take place on-campus or online.
-Where a course has multiple campus offerings, including online, each exam normally takes place simultaneously.
+Where an exam is held in more than one location, including online, each exam normally takes place simultaneously.

-3.6.3.1 On-campus exams
+3.6.3.1 On-campus exam

-The exam is to be conducted at the campus of enrolment, unless deemed otherwise by Exams and Timetabling.
+The exam is to be conducted at the campus on which the class is taught, unless deemed otherwise by Exams and Timetabling.